-Dr Engr Benjamen (Gus) F Gussen, SMIEEE, ΒΓΩ, Esq,
+Dr. Engr.
+Benjamen F. Gussen, SMIEEE, ΒΓΩ, Esq,

-Dr Benjamen F Gussen is a tenured constitutional jurist at the Swinburne School of Law.
+Dr. Gussen joined the Swinburne Law School (SLS) in January 2018 as a tenured international and constitutional law jurist.
 He was admitted to the legal profession in New Zealand in 2011, and in Australia in 2014.
-His main area of research is comparative constitutional law-and-economics.
-He is an expert on the principle of subsidiarity and its application in unitary and federal polities.
-Dr Gussen is the President of the Australian Law and Economics Association (AustLEA:www.austlea.org).
-His other research interests include law-and-technology, law-and-development (with emphasis on smart and charter cities), the amelioration of Australian federalism, the application of constitutional economics to constitutional designs, the comparative analysis of sub-national constitutions (in the United States, Canada and Australia), and the application of complexity theory to the analysis of legal pluralism.
-Dr Gussen has already published in journals such as Comparative Law, Public Law, Monash University Law Review, University of Melbourne Law Review, Constitutional Political Economy and the Evolutionary and Institutional Economics Review.
+His main research is on the constitutional status of cities.
+He is also an expert on the principle of subsidiarity and its application in unitary and federal polities.
+His other research interests include the application of constitutional economics to constitutional designs, the comparative analysis of sub-national constitutions (in the United States, Canada and Australia), and the application of complexity theory to the analysis of legal systems.
+Dr. Gussen has published in journals such as Comparative Law, Public Law, Monash University Law Review, University of Melbourne Law Review, Constitutional Political Economy and the Evolutionary and Institutional Economics Review.
 His first monograph (Ranking Economic Performance and Efficiency in the Global Market) was published in 2018.
 His second monograph was published in May 2019 (Axial Shift: City Subsidiarity and the World System in the 21st Century, Plagrave Macmillan).
 Dr. Gussen's latest monograph is Sharing Cities 2020: A Case-Based Approach, co-edited with Iris Wang and Hideaki Ninomiya (Springer Nature).

 BScEE (hons) (KSU) BCom (hons) LLB (hons) (Auckland) MScEE (Arizona) MBA (Otago) GradCertL&T (Swinburne) PostGradDipTerEd (AUT) PhD (law) (Auckland)